klandestino/cursorial/readme.md

 =========

 * Contributors: spurge, redundans, alfreddatakillen
-* Tags: cursorial, content, post, custom, editing, loops
+* Tags: cursorial, content, post, custom, editing, loops, widget
 * Requires at least: 3.2.1
 * Tested up to: 3.3.1
-* Stable tag: 1.0.1
+* Stable tag: 1.1
 * License: GPLv2

-Create custom loops with an easy drag-and-drop interface.
+Create custom loops and edit it's posts with an easy drag-and-drop interface.
+Override the post's title, content, excerpt and images.
+Then display the loops' posts with a widget or a theme template file.

 Description
 -----------